Hesperian Health Guides

 No medicines cure epilepsy, but medicines can prevent and control seizures as long as the child takes the medicine regularly.
 Many different medicines are used for epilepsy.
 Some types of seizures are controlled better by one medicine and some by another, or by a combination of medicines.
 Some children’s seizures are easy to control and others are difficult.
 It may be necessary to try different medicines and combinations to find the most effective treatment.
 In a few children, no medicines will control the seizures completely.

-As long as a child has epilepsy—which may be for a short time or for their entire life—they must take anti-seizure medicines to control his seizures and prevent further injury.
+As long as a child has epilepsy—which may be for a short time or for their entire life—they must take anti-seizure medicines to control their seizures and prevent further injury.

 2 kids holding child with epilepsy by the hand helping him cross a log bridge